 Pain of separation

-The pain of this irreparable separation may be at the origin of her search later in life for something that could bridge seemingly irreconcilable opposites: in relationships, the world and oneself.
+The pain of this irreparable separation may be at the origin of her search later in life for something that could bridge seemingly irreconcilable opposites.

-After high school and a study of French language and literature, her work as a secretary to the director of the Modern Art Museum in The Hague led her to embracing the Arts herself: painting appeared to be a wonderful means of expression that helped her to come to terms with her existential struggle.
+After high school and a a teacher degree of French language and literature, her work as assistent to the director of the Modern Art Museum in The Hague led her to embracing the Arts herself: painting appeared to be a wonderful means of expression that helped her to come to terms with her existential struggle.

 Creativity and The Work

-After finishing Art School in Arnhem she received a scholarship for the Academia Sztuk Pięknych in Cracow and later, after having been initiated by her Guru Bhagwan Shree Rajneesh (Osho) in 1979 was awarded a first prize for European painting in Bruxelles.
+After finishing Art School in Arnhem she received a scholarship for the Academia Sztuk Pięknych in Cracow and later – after having been initiated by her spiritual teacher Bhagwan Shree Rajneesh (Osho) in 1979 – was awarded a first prize for European painting in Bruxelles.

 This is when her work with people began.
 In her painting classes she found that (chronic) physical tension often blocked creative unfolding.
-Looking for ways to relax the body she discovered holistic deep tissue massage as a means to release chronic tension and integrate undigested emotions.
-By the end of the eighties she had finished her training and started her own practice.
-After that she was trained as an Avatar Master and Wizard with Star’s Edge in Florida.
-For 12 years she practiced the techniques she learned for liberating the conditioned mind.
+Looking for ways to relax the body she discovered deep holistic bodywork as a means to release chronic tensions and integrate undigested emotions.
+By the end of the eighties she had finished her training Postural Integration at the School for Body & Soul and started her own practice.
+After that she trained to become a Neuro-Emotional therapist and during ten years studied Mind Management with Star’s Edge in Florida, completing the Professional and Wizard courses.

 Self unfolding and the Art of Living

-Towards the turn of the century she founded the Humanifold School for the Art of Living, in which she could combine her skills and experience and develop into the non-duality teacher she now is.
-Here people come to heal their bodies, integrate emotions, review their mind-set, meditate, develop their talents and awaken to who they are.
+Towards the turn of the century she started her own School for the Art of Living (Laborint), in which she could combine her skills and experience and develop into the non-duality teacher she now is.
+Here people come awaken to who they really are.
+They heal their bodies, integrate emotions, review their mind-set, meditate, discover their talents and find their purpose in life.

 PATRICK KICKEN’S INTERVIEW WITH YOYO ON NON-DUALITY